IMG_0746 (2).JPG

 Founder

-Robert taught undergraduate and graduate courses at multiple colleges and universities, and was faculty for the Moolin Foundation’s invitational certificate program for Large-Scale Infrastructure Project Managers.
-He has authored numerous peer reviewed articles on alternative dispute resolution, negotiation, infrastructure development, TEK integration, and project risk management.
+In addition to his advisory work, Robert has taught undergraduate and graduate courses and served as faculty for the Moolin Foundation’s invitational certificate program for Large-Scale Infrastructure Project Managers.
+He has authored numerous peer-reviewed publications on negotiation, alternative dispute resolution, infrastructure development, Traditional Ecological Knowledge (TEK) integration, and project risk management.

-Robert has a JD from the University of Montana School of Law; MAs in Communication Studies and Geography from the University of Montana, and a BA in Political Science from Hampden-Sydney College.
-He has advanced certifications in negotiation and mediation from Harvard Law School’s Program on Negotiation and the Center for Collaborative Solutions.
-He has graduate certificates in Natural Resources Conflict Resolution from the Center for Natural Resources and Environmental Policy, and Federal Indian Law from the Margery Hunter Brown Indian Law Clinic.
-He is a past recipient of the John Marshall legal writing award for his work on property rights and public access.
+Robert holds a Juris Doctor from the University of Montana School of Law, Master’s degrees in Communication Studies and Geography, and a Bachelor’s degree in Political Science.
+He has advanced certifications in negotiation and mediation from Harvard Law School’s Program on Negotiation and the Center for Collaborative Solutions, along with graduate certificates in Natural Resources Conflict Resolution and Federal Indian Law.
+He is a recipient of the John Marshall Legal Writing Award for his work on property rights and public access.

 Every other month, he sends in-depth insights to 24,000+ professionals just like you HERE.